Allergies

 Treatment

-The first course of treatment is avoiding the allergen.
+The first course of treatment of allergy is avoiding the allergen.
 (For more details, see the section on Prevention.)
 Your health care professional may also prescribe medications, recommend over-the-counter remedies or suggest allergy shots or injections available for inhaled allergens and venom.
-Although there is no cure for allergies, one of these strategies or a combination of them can provide varying degrees of relief from allergy symptoms.
+Although there is no cure for allergies, one of these strategies or a combination of them may provide significant relief from allergy symptoms.

 Your health care professional may prescribe some medications that can be used alone or in combination.
 These include: